- Location: Iowa

 When buying a new car, the dealer will assist you in completing all of the paperwork needed for the title transfer.

-Buying a vehicle requires careful planning and research.
-Obviously, you need to consider your budget and whether the vehicles in your price range will meet your needs with the car loan options you have available.
-However, it's important not to forget that you'll also need a valid car insurance policy for your new purchase.
+It's important not to forget that you'll also need a valid car insurance policy for your new purchase.
 To get quotes from a variety of carriers, visit our Insurance Center.

-Finally, you should order a vehicle history report online to make sure you know as much as possible about the car you are about to purchase.
+You should order a vehicle history report online to make sure you know as much as possible about the car you are about to purchase.

 - Ask the seller to sign and date the title.
 The lienholder will also need to sign, if applicable.